TownLake/blog-samrhea-legacy/content/posts/2023/2023-02-19-under-attack-dns-filter/index.md

 ## Configure iOS Shortcuts

 [Just like last month](https://blog.samrhea.com/posts/2022/hey-siri-purge#create-siri-shortcut), I'm going to use the iOS Shortcuts app to take Siri input and trigger this workflow file in GitHub.
+Please feel free to follow the steps in that post if you need a reminder on how to create an API key or more detail on setting up the Siri Shortcut.
+The steps are mostly identical.

 ![Shortcut Configuration](./media/shortcut-config.PNG)